Language

 Click any element to see its full properties including electron configuration

-Use Color by dropdown to visualize elements by different properties
+Use the Color by dropdown to visualize elements by different properties

-Click a legend item to highlight only elements in that category
+Click a legend item to keep only the elements in that group

 Works entirely in your browser — no data sent to any server